An Imperial Palace free event in Autumn

 Fujimi keep

-Fujimi Keep with the Marunouchi skyscrapers in the background.
+Fujimi Keep backed by the Marunouchi skyscrapers.

 What is Inui Street?